cheoljoo/test-dynamic-so/README.md

 # how to run
 - export LD_LIBRARY_PATH=./
 - make
+    - file.* : has just 2 virtual member functions
-    - file.* test.* : has just 2 member functions
+    - test.* : has just 2 non-virtual member functions
     - many.* sstruct.* : has more than 100 member functions
     - many.* : include enum
     - sstruct.* : no virtual function , use struct instead of class